hirschlisa/sciencecommunication/Course_sciencecomm.md

 You start to think about different, more creative ways to disseminate your research outputs: Going on a podcast, posting to various social media outlets, giving interviews to journalists, visualising your research findings in a dynamic dashboard, attending a Science Slam event in your area.

 The list is endless.
 Which target group can you now reach through these additional outlets?
 By expanding your means of communication in ways that focus on more than an academic audience, you can reach journalists, the interested public, young people, or non-academics.
 It allows you to communicate your research to the groups who are actually affected by it!
+Watch the video below to see what our experts think about why bringing research results to the public eye matters.

 !?[⏯](video/course2-clip2.mp4 "Excerpt from the Infra4NextGen webinar on [*Bridging the gap*](https://www.youtube.com/watch?v=zZxtWySc2vI), speaker: Yuliya Kazakova, Netherlands Interdisciplinary Demographic Institute" )